crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/console/blocklists/subscription.md

 One remediation type will be applied to all the Security Engines and Integrations subscribed to the blocklist.
 :::

-If you want to apply different remediation methods to different Security Engines or Integrations, you will need to subscribe to the blocklist at the Security Engine or integration level.
+If you want to apply different remediation methods to different Security Engines or Integrations, you will need to subscribe to the blocklist at the Security Engine or Integration level.

 ### Security Engines